Glass: Composition, Types, Fractures and Examination

 Soda-lime glass.
 The everyday glass: window panes, beverage bottles, drinking glasses.
 Approximate composition is 72 percent SiO2, 14 percent Na2O (network modifier from sodium carbonate, soda ash) and 10 percent CaO (network stabiliser from limestone), with the balance as MgO, Al2O3 and trace iron.
 Refractive index sits in the 1.51 to 1.52 band, which is the first number to remember.

 Borosilicate glass.
 Replace the soda with boric oxide and the glass tolerates thermal shock.
 About 80 percent SiO2 and 13 percent B2O3, with smaller Na2O and Al2O3.
 Refractive index about 1.47.
-This is the Borosil and Pyrex family used in Indian kitchens, laboratory beakers and pharmaceutical vials.
+This is the Borosil and Pyrex family used in laboratory beakers and pharmaceutical vials.

 Lead crystal.
 Soda-lime base with a high lead oxide (PbO) load, typically 18 to 30 percent.
 PbO raises the refractive index above 1.55 and increases density and brilliance, which is why decanters and chandeliers use it.
 Lead crystal is easy to identify by its very bright SEM-EDX lead peak.